 Deregulation of the local fixed and mobile telephony market has caused many changes in recent years.

-“Like BT on the UK mainland more than a decade earlier, 2006 marked a watershed for our business, as we came under increased scrutiny as a result of new entrants to our core market for the first time,” confirms HR director, John McChesney, Manx Telecom.
+“Like BT did on the UK mainland we experienced a watershed for our business, as we came under increased scrutiny as a result of new entrants to our core market for the first time,” confirms HR director, John McChesney, Manx Telecom.

 Previously part of the international telecommunications giant, Telefonica S.A which includes the Telefonica O2 Europe Group, Manx Telecom remains the Isle of Man’s largest telecommunications and Internet provider.
 The company employs 310 staff and today offers a full range of fixed line, mobile and data services to the island’s businesses and consumers as well as developing significant off-island business.